learn-co-curriculum/dsc-confusion-matrices/README.md

 You will be able to:

-* Create and interpret a Confusion Matrix using numpy
+* Describe the components of a confusion matrix
+* Interpret a confusion matrix
-* Create and interpret a Confusion Matrix using sklearn
+* Create a Confusion Matrix using sklearn

 ## How to Evaluate Classifier Performance?